kawu/vine/README.md

 *WARNING*: the example `config.dhall` file will work well with the example training files.
-If you want to train a model on a larger dataset, consider using the `example/config.real.dhall` configuration file with a significantly smaller stepsize parameter `alpha0`.
+If you want to train a model on a larger dataset, consider using the `example/config.real.dhall` configuration file with a smaller stepsize and a larger mini-batch size.

 Training